Palisades Toys: Distribution

 Palisades products were sold throughout the world at various retail outlets including Toys R Us, KB Toys, Target, Electronics Boutique, Tower Records, Media Play, Sam Goody, Suncoast Video, and various comic shops.
 Due to the selectivity of the company's products, however, this range of retailers would eventually narrow to a select few and play a significant part in Palisades' floundering success.

 On August 1, 2005, Palisades began a partnership with Blister Direct that made them the exclusive distributor of Palisades merchandise in Japan.
 On September 18, Diamond Comics Distributors became Palisades' sole distributor of North America.

 Financial trouble and bankruptcy

-While generally praised by the toy community, Palisades' uncompromising devotion to adult collectors proved financially cumbersome.
-Many products laid within a narrow niche market of passionate fans or were simply unusual in scale or design; an example would be Mega Meatwad, a 5½" tall, non-articulated figure of the simple, limbless character.
-Yet comprehensive quality and large supply were being exerted on such selective merchandise.
-Despite such a staggering level of production, Palisades' also offered some of its merchandise at considerably low prices compared to similar high-end products within the industry.
+While generally praised by the toy community, Palisades' devotion to adult collectors proved financially cumbersome.
+Many products laid within a niche market of fans or were simply unusual in scale or design; an example would be Mega Meatwad, a 5½" tall, non-articulated figure of the simple, limbless character.
+Yet quality and large supply were being exerted on such selective merchandise.
+Despite the level of production, Palisades' also offered some of its merchandise at considerably low prices compared to similar high-end products within the industry.
 A combination of these factors may have attributed to deep expense on behalf of the acclaimed toy company.